corvus-dotnet/Corvus.JsonSchema/README.md

 # Corvus.JsonSchema
 Build-time code generation for [Json Schema](https://json-schema.org/) validation, and serialization.

-It supports serialization of *every feature of JSON schema* from draft4 to draft2020-12, including the OpenApi3.0 variant of draft4. (i.e. it doesn't give up on complex structure and lapse back to 'anonymous JSON objects' like most dotnet tooling.)
+It supports serialization of *every feature of JSON schema* from draft4 to draft2020-12, including the OpenApi3.0 variant of draft4. (i.e. it doesn't give up on complex structure and lapse back to 'anonymous JSON objects' like most .NET tooling.)

 ## Supported platforms

+### .NET 4.8.1 (Windows)
-It now works with **every supported .NET version** by providing netstandard2.0 packages, with optimized packages that take advantage of features in NET8.0 and later.
+It now works with .NET 4.8.1 and later by providing `netstandard2.0` packages.

+### .NET 8.0, 9.0 (Windows, Linux, MacOs)
+We take advantage of features in .NET 8.0 and later, by providing `net80` packages.
+These are supported on Windows, Linux, and MacOS.

+Note that if you are building libraries using `Corvus.Json.ExtendedTypes`, and generated schema types, you should ensure that you target *both* `netstandard2.0` *and* `net80` (or later) to ensure that your library can be consumed by the widest possible range of projects

+If you build your library against `netstandard2.0` only, and are consumed by a `net80` or later project, you will see type load errors.

+## Support schema dialects

+In V4 we have full support for the following schema dialects:

+- Draft 4
+- OpenAPI 3.0
+- Draft 6
+- Draft 7
+- 2019-09
+- 2020-12 (Including OpenAPI 3.1)

+You can see full details of the supported schema dialects [on the bowtie website](https://bowtie.report/#/implementations/dotnet-corvus-jsonschema).

+Bowtie is tool for understanding and comparing implementations of the JSON Schema specification across all programming languages.

+It uses the official JSON Schema Test Suite to display bugs or functionality gaps in implementations.

 ## Project Sponsor